NBA Legend Visits Former Training Home of Muhammad Ali

 On Thursday, another living legend made the trip to Schuylkill County to take in some history for himself: NBA Hall of Famer, 14-time All-Star, and Muhammad Ali super fan, Karl Malone.

 "He meant the world to me, and that's why it's so surreal to me because he was like my hero growing up," Malone said.
 "Never thought I would ever meet him.
 I used to watch him on the little rabbit ears TVs down in the south when he was boxing.
 Never thought I'd meet him.
 I always looked at him as kind of untouchable.
-Then I got to meet him and he's what life is about."
+Then I got to meet him, and he's what life is about."

 And almost four decades ago, Malone befriended Ali's friend, business partner, and Mahanoy City native, Gene Kilroy.
 Kilroy is the man responsible for finding this property and helping to transform it into Ali's training haven.
 Malone and Kilroy remain best friends to this day.